espressif/esp-matter/examples/blemesh_bridge/README.md

 See the [docs](https://docs.espressif.com/projects/esp-matter/en/latest/esp32/developing.html) for more information about building and flashing the firmware.

+💡 Important:  `create_bridge_devices` callback can be used to add data model elements (e.g., attributes, commands, etc.) to the bridge endpoint.

 ## 1. Additional Environment Setup

 No additional setup is required.